Project Weber/RENEW: Merger into Project Weber/RENEW

 In 2016, Project Weber which served male sex workers and Project RENEW which served female sex workers merged to become Project Weber/RENEW in a hope to gather more funds and help more people.
 Project Weber/RENEW is funded by the Rhode Island Department of Health.
 Weber/RENEW's interventions include education, distribution of harm reduction supplies, peer-led street outreach, addressing basic needs, HIV prevention testing, support groups, and case management.

 Services

 In 2021, Weber/RENEW began handing out harm reduction supplies in Kennedy Plaza.
 The organization runs two drop-in centers run by workers in recovery.
 One in Providence and another in Pawtucket.
 Additionally, the organization runs a mobile outreach van in Providence, Central Falls, and Pawtucket.

-In partnership with the organization CODAC Behavioral Health, it intends to open an overdose prevention center at 349 Huntington Ave in Providence, a location currently occupied by CODAC.
-After the controversial announcement of the supervised consumption center's opening, some private donors terminated donations to CODAC.

 It is one of the largest distributors of Narcan in the state.

 Work

 COVID-19 pandemic response

 In 2020 and 2021, Weber/RENEW was one of the only organizations in Rhode Island to continue in person harm reduction and outreach work, despite the risk of transmission at the beginning of the COVID-19 pandemic.
 In response to the pandemic, the organization expanded services to meet clients' basic needs.
 Weber/RENEW also started distributing COVID masks and cleaning supplies, hosting vaccination clinics, and sharing educational information about COVID and vaccines.